 Our study is motivated by an important class of wireless sensor networks, in which the locations (i.e. monitored sites) of the sensors are fixed and their placements are predetermined.
 Further, we assume all sensors are placed in a 2-dimensional plane.
 For example, in desertification monitoring, a set of sites in the desert are preselected and different kinds of environmental sensors are placed in each site.
 The sensor transmit power is pre-computed by comprehensively considering factors on network lifetime, performance, cost, etc. Since no sensor can reach the main office directly, individual observations at each site need to be directed through multihop relaying for further processing.
 Based on this consideration, we study the following problem: given a set of duty sensors (required sensors) in the plane, place minimum number of relay sensors to maintain global connectivity such that the transmission range of each sensor is at most R, where R is a constant.
-This statement is modelled by the network optimization problem named Steiner Minimum Tree with Minimum number of Steiner Points and bounded edge length (SMT-MSP) [7]:
+This statement is modelled by the network optimization problem named Steiner Minimum Tree with Minimum number of Steiner Points and bounded edge length (SMT-MSP) [8]:

-• Given a set of terminals (denoted by V) in the plane and a constant R, find a Steiner tree τ spanning V with minimum number of Steiner points such that every edge in τ has length at most R.
+Given a set of terminals (denoted by V) in the plane and a constant R, find a Steiner tree τ spanning V with minimum number of Steiner points such that every edge in τ has length at most R.

-In this description, "terminals" refer to "duty sensors" while "Steiner points" refer to "relay sensors".
+In this description, "terminals" refer to "duty sensors" while "Steiner points" refer to "relay sensors."
 SMT-MSP is a generalized Steiner Minimum Tree (SMT) problem.
 A Steiner tree for terminal set V is a spanning tree over $V \cup S$, where S contains all points not in V, which are called Steiner points.
 A SMT is a Steiner tree with minimum total edge length.

 The main reason for minimizing the number of Steiner points is to decrease system cost, as these relay sensors may have higher capability, thus higher cost.
-For example, in a desertification monitoring WSN, the relay sensors can be simple base stations with higher processing and relaying ability, compared with those environmental sensors.
-SMT-MSP is NP-hard [7].
-Lin and Xue [7] have proved that steinerized minimum spanning tree (adding minimum number of Steiner points on the edges of a minimum spanning tree to upper-bound the edge length to R) has performance ratio 5.
-The performance ratio of an approximate algorithm \mathcal{A} to a minimization problem \mathcal{P} is defined to be $sup_I \frac{A_I}{OPT_I}$, where I is an instance of problem \mathcal{P} , A_I is the output from \mathcal{A} for instance I, and OPT_I is the optimal solution for instance I. In [2], Chen et al. show that steinerized Spanning tree actually has performance ratio exactly 4.
+For example, in the desertification monitoring WSN, the relay sensors can be simple base stations with higher processing and relaying ability, compared with those environmental sensors.
+SMT-MSP is NP-hard [8].
+Lin and Xue [8] have proved that steinerized minimum spanning tree (adding minimum number of Steiner points on the edges of a minimum spanning tree to upper-bound the edge length to R) has performance ratio 5.
+The performance ratio of an approximate algorithm A to a minimization problem \mathcal{P} is defined to be $sup_I \frac{A_I}{OPT_I}$, where I is an instance of problem \mathcal{P} , A_I is the output from A for instance I, and OPT_I is the optimal solution for instance I. In [2], Chen et al. show that steinerized Spanning tree actually has performance ratio exactly 4.
 They also present a new $O(n^4)$ -time approximate algorithm with performance ratio at most 3, where n is the number of given terminals.
-The time complexity of this algorithm, with a slight modification, is reduced to $O(n^3)$ in this paper.
-We also provide a randomized algorithm with performance ratio at most $\frac{5}{2}$.
+The first algorithm proposed in this paper also has a performance ratio of 3 but its time complexity is $O(n^3)$.
+The second algorithm proposed in this paper is a randomized one with performance ratio at most $\frac{5}{7}$.